 As discussed in Part 1 of this blog post, the top three pharmaceutical drugs prescribed in North America are hydrocodone for pain, statins for lowering cholesterol, and amlodipine for lowering blood pressure.

-In this post, I will review the next four most prescribed drugs and their natural alternatives.
+In this post, I’ll review the next four most prescribed drugs and their natural alternatives.

 4. Synthroid (levothyroxine) is the fourth most prescribed drug in North America.
-It is a synthetic form of thyroid hormone that is given to treat an underactive thyroid gland (hypothyroidism).
+It’s a synthetic form of thyroid hormone that’s given to treat an underactive thyroid gland (hypothyroidism).
 It suppresses the production of natural thyroid hormone and thyroid stimulating hormone.
 Long-term suppression of thyroid stimulating hormone can lead to losses in bone mineral density, heart failure, increases in blood sugar levels, and adrenal insufficiency.

 Natural Alternatives: Iodine-containing foods that can boost thyroid function include strawberries, parsley, fish, kelp, seaweed, bananas, and eggs.

 Minerals that are essential for thyroid hormone production are selenium, zinc, copper, and iron.